Salas

 Valdés Salas Palace

-A semicircular arch with the heraldic coats of arms of the Valdés Salas family connects the Torre de la Villa with the palace.
-It was built at the end of the 16th century using the masonry technique.
-It is a sturdy, sober palace, in keeping with the civil architecture of the time.
-The main façade consists of two floors guarded by two towers.
-Through the main door is the central courtyard and the Chapel of Nuestra Señora de la Calle.
-Fernando de Valdés Salas, Major Inquisitor of Spain, founder of the University of Oviedo and Archbishop of Seville, lived here.
-Nowadays the Palacio Valdés de Salas is a hotel.
+A semicircular arch featuring the heraldic coats of arms of the Valdés Salas family connects the Torre de la Villa with the palace.
+Built at the end of the 16th century using masonry, it is a sturdy and sober building, faithful to the civil architecture of the period.
+Its main façade consists of two floors guarded by two towers; inside, it houses a central courtyard and the Chapel of Nuestra Señora de la Calle.
+This was the residence of Fernando de Valdés Salas, Grand Inquisitor of Spain, founder of the University of Oviedo, and Archbishop of Seville.
+Today, the palace operates as a hotel.

 Pre-Romanesque Museum of San Martín de Salas

-Parish church founded by the Valdés Salas family in the 16th century, in Gothic-Renaissance style.
-Originally it was a single nave to which side chapels were added.
-The apse and two 17th century Baroque altarpieces stand out , although the main feature is the mausoleum of Fernado Valdés Salas.
-It is made of white alabaster and represents an allegory of life.
+This 16th-century parish church was founded by the Valdés Salas family in a Gothic-Renaissance style.
+Originally a single nave, side chapels were added over time.
+The apse and two 17th-century Baroque altarpieces are noteworthy, but the most significant feature is the mausoleum of Fernando de Valdés Salas, a white alabaster masterpiece representing an allegory of life.

-Casa María Veigas is one of the oldest houses in Salas.
-It worked as a stagecoach inn in the 17th century.
-The wooden balcony with the glazed gallery and its heraldic coat of arms stand out.
-Nearby you can see the Palace of the Countess of Casares, also called Casa del Regente.
-It is a 17th century square building with a large central courtyard that marks the organization of the space.
-The corridor on 12 stone columns with smooth shafts stands out.
-The palace has its own chapel and wine press.
+The House of María Veigas is one of the oldest constructions in Salas, having served as a stagecoach inn in the 17th century.
+Its wooden cantilevered balcony and heraldic shield are particularly striking.
+Nearby is the Palace of the Countess of Casares (or Casa del Regente), a 17th-century building with a large central courtyard organized around a corridor supported by 12 stone columns; it also features its own chapel and wine press.

 Map of Salas